Welcome to the Australasian Injury Prevention Network

 AIPN is governed by a written constitution and managed by an elected Executive Committee, supplemented by co-opted members, and supported by a part-time Secretariat.

-The main goal of the AIPN is to facilitate the minimisation of injury-related harm throughout Australasia for all vulnerable population groups by coordinating the expertise of injury prevention researchers, practitioners, and policy makers.
+The main goal of the AIPN is to facilitate the minimisation of injury-related harm across Australia and New Zealand for all vulnerable population groups by coordinating the expertise of injury prevention researchers, practitioners, and policy makers.

 The scope of the AIPN interest areas includes: